Mansi-Sharma25/CODEC_PROJECTS/Task2_Automated_Resume_Parser/README.md

 # Automated Resume Parser

-An automated resume parsing system built with Python that extracts important candidate information from PDF resumes.
+An automated resume parsing web application built with Python and Flask.
+The application allows users to upload PDF resumes, automatically extracts important candidate information, stores the extracted data in a SQLite database and provides a search functionality to find stored candidates.
 The project uses **PDFPlumber** to read resume content and **Regular Expressions** to identify contact details, while keyword-based matching is used to detect skills and education-related information.

 ## 📌 Project Overview